The short version

 But based on this fairly sensible notion, we’ve made growing GDP the most important goal of our economy.
 We’ve made it into a dogma.
-All the candidates – even Bernie Sanders – call for economic growth and few people push back.
+All the candidates in the 2016 U.S. election – even Bernie Sanders – called for economic growth and few people push back.

-But is this the right goal to have in mind?
+But is this the right goal to focus our attention on?